mistahuman/calculator-python-example/docs/source/index.rst

 Project Overview
 ----------------

-My Project is a simple calculator library with both functional and class-based interfaces.
+Calculator Example is a simple calculator library with both functional and class-based interfaces.

 Features
 --------